 Neighborhoods has those who are enthusiastic about the idea that they're incorporating elements of their various side projects into it, and those that hate it because it's "justAvAwith Mark".
 While Dogs Eating Dogs received the same concerns, the reaction has been more receptive than with Neighborhoods.

 Ear Worm: Most of their songs.
 NA NA NA NA NA, NA NA NA NA NA~

 Face of the Band: Subjective; both Tom and Mark sing an equal number of songs, with Mark being known for "Dammit" and "What's My Age Again" and Tom for "All the Small Things".
-Travis meanwhile is known mainly for his reality TV show and his near death experience.
+Travis meanwhile is known mainly for his overall drumming talent, reality TV show, his near death experience.

 Most older fans however, consider Mark to be the "true" face of the band however; in part because Mark is "more punk" than Tom, whose tendency towards the emo-sound (and aesthetics; mind you, he had an emo fringe long before the emo trend went big all over the world, with fringes and all!) alienated some fans.

 Not to mention that all of their earlier singles (and as a result, videos) were written and sung by Mark ("M&Ms", "Dammit", "Josie" and "What's My Age Again").
 It was only with "All the Small Things" that the tables were turned singles-wise (which is also video-wise).
 Album-wise, they tended to have opening and closing tracks written and sung by Tom most of the time, which hasn't changed so far.